mfouesneau/pyphot/doc/photometry.rst

 .. note::

-        Table A2 of Bessell et al. 1998 gives zero points for the UBVRIJHKL(+Kp and L’) filters in the Counsins-Glass-Johnson system.
+        Table A2 of `Bessell et al. (1998) <https://ui.adsabs.harvard.edu/abs/1998A%26A...333..231B>`_ gives zero points for the UBVRIJHKL(+Kp and L') filters in the Counsins-Glass-Johnson system.

 If one defines the **effective wavelength** :math:`\lambda_{\rm eff}` as the photon weighted mean wavelength: